google/truth/comparison.md

 AssertJ supports Hamcrest-style ["conditions."][conditions]

-Truth does not.
+Truth mostly does not.
 We encourage people to instead write [custom `Subject` implementations](extension), which IDEs can better surface during autocompletion.
+However, we do offer similar functionality for collections through our [`Correspondence`] class.

 ### And more